Dr Jiayang Wu

-Dr. Wu is a Senior Member of the Institute of Electrical and Electronics Engineers (IEEE).
-He is also a Member of the Optica and the Australian Institute of Physics (AIP).
-He serves or have served as an associate or guest editor for American Journal of Physics and Applications (2019-2021), Journal of Selected Topics in Quantum Electronics (2023), Micromachines (2021-2023), MDPI Photonics (2021) and Journal of Optics (2019).
-He serves or have served as a technical program committee member for SPIE NanoPhotonics Australasia (2017), Australian and New Zealand Conferences on Optics and Photonics (2019), Conference on Lasers and Electro-Optics Pacific Rim (2020), Advanced Photonics Congress (2021-2023), and Optoelectronics and Communications Conference (2023).
-He also served as a referee for over 60 articles in professional optics journals, mainly including Laser & Photonics Reviews, Optica, Advanced Optical Materials, ACS Photonics, Photonics Research, APL Photonics, Journal of Selected Topics in Quantum Electronics, Journal of Lightwave Technology, Optics Express, and Optics Letters.
+Dr. Wu is a Senior Member of IEEE and Optica.
+He serves or have served as an associate or guest editor for npj Nanophotonics (2024-2026), Journal of Selected Topics in Quantum Electronics (2023), Micromachines (2021-2023), and Journal of Optics (2019).
+He serves or have served as a technical program committee member for SPIE NanoPhotonics Australasia (2017), Australian and New Zealand Conferences on Optics and Photonics (2019), Conference on Lasers and Electro-Optics Pacific Rim (2020), Advanced Photonics Congress (2021-2023), and Optoelectronics and Communications Conference (2023, 2024, 2025).
+He also served as a referee for over 80 articles in SCI journals, mainly including Nature, Nature Communications, Small, Laser & Photonics Reviews, Optica, Advanced Optical Materials, ACS Photonics, Photonics Research, APL Photonics, Journal of Selected Topics in Quantum Electronics, Journal of Lightwave Technology, Optics Express, and Optics Letters.

 Nonlinear optics; Optical communications; RF photonics; 2D materials; Integrated photonics